 - Live With A Roommate

-Living with at least one roommate can significantly cut down on some of your highest expenses such as rent and utilities.
+Living with at least one roommate can significantly reduce some of your highest expenses, such as rent and utilities.

 - Start Your Search Early

-Give yourself enough time to look at multiple places, allowing you to compare important aspects such as monthly rent price.
+Give yourself enough time to look at multiple places, allowing you to compare essential aspects such as monthly rent prices.

-Some neighborhoods are more expensive than others, so if you’re flexible with location, then your chances of saving money on monthly rent are much higher!
-We know, it’s tempting to want to be close to the hustle and bustle of the city, but neighboring areas tend to be cheaper while still being reasonably close to the city centre.
+Some neighborhoods are more expensive than others, so if you’re flexible with location, your chances of saving money on monthly rent are much higher!
+We know it’s tempting to want to be close to the hustle and bustle of the city, but neighboring areas tend to be cheaper while still being reasonably close to the city center.

 - Consider Purchasing Tenant Insurance

 We are often asked if tenant insurance is necessary, and while it’s not mandatory in B.C., many reputable landlords may require it as part of their rental agreement.
-You will rarely be covered under your landlord’s insurance if something devastating were to happen such as a flood or fire.
-Tenant insurance can be as low as $20/month, and at Harbord- The Home Insurance People we offer a variety of discounts.
-Just complete our online questionnaire and all the discounts you qualify for will be worked into the competing quotes.
+You will rarely be covered under your landlord’s insurance if something devastating such as a flood or fire, happens.
+Tenant insurance can be as low as $20/month, and we offer various discounts at Harbord- The Home Insurance People.
+Complete our online questionnaire, and all the discounts you qualify for will be worked into the competing quotes.